Upcoming Events and Fundraisers

 2nd Annual Water Jubilee

-A huge thank you to everyone who joined us to make the 2nd Annual Water Jubilee a great success!
+Our 2nd Annual Water Jubilee a great success!
 Thirty-one kayakers and paddleboarders participated in the Kayak Challenge, and six sailboats competed in the Nautilus Cup Regatta in honor of Heike Neumister, PhD.
+Thanks to our volunteers, the Morris Yacht and Beach Club, City Island Yacht Club, and Harlem Yacht Club for donating the time, expertise, equipment, and facilities to help the event run smoothly.

 1st Annual Water Jubilee